For an experience like no other come to WB Yeats’s hallowed tower at Thoor Ballylee, Galway.

-Every year the tower is open May-September; occasionally, too, earlier and later, or at other times for special events.
-Due to weather conditions the interior of Thoor Ballylee is closed for the winter months, although the tower, bridge, river, grounds, and garden are still a moving place of pilgrimage to visit.
+The tower is generally open between Spring and Autumn; occasionally, too, earlier and later, or at other times for special events.
+Due to weather conditions the interior of Thoor Ballylee is always closed for the winter months, although the tower, bridge, river, grounds, and garden are still a moving place of pilgrimage to visit.
 You can walk up the stream to the old mill, picture Yeats’s wife George fishing from the tower windows, and of course use our year-round car park & facilities.